Yakir-Ben-Hillel/Expensify-App/README.md

-A React Web Application built to handle expenses the web uses firebase for database and deployment and UI is built with Material-UI.
+A prograssive web application mainly built for managing the user exspenses. written in Typescript React and uses Redux and Firebase for handling users data and deployment.
 Link: https://expensify-app-ec00d.firebaseapp.com/